mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 Our hardware partner also offhandedly mentioned something that set off a sequence of thoughts that's been on my mind for months: if we manufactured the cases in China, we could also assemble the devices in China.

 At first, assembling in China didn't appeal to me.
-We have an assembly process that works, so why mess with it?
+We have an assembly process in Massachusetts that works, so why mess with it?

-Assuming that each device costs $10 to assemble in the US, maybe a Chinese vendor can do it for $1-2. $9/unit doesn't justify all the risks associated with changing a process that works smoothly.
+Assuming that each device costs $10 to assemble in the US, maybe a Chinese vendor can do it for $1-2.
+A $9/unit savings doesn't justify all the risks associated with changing a process that works smoothly.

-But then thinking about manufacturing in China got me thinking about how that would change TinyPilot's office.
+But then thinking about manufacturing in China got me wondering about how that would change TinyPilot's office.
 Our shelves wouldn't be stocked with hundreds of cases, USB cables, and tiny rubber feet because those would all live at the manufacturer.
-And if our raw materials lived at the manufacturer, the manufacturer could also take care of periodically reordering our raw materials to keep up with production.
+And if our raw materials lived at the manufacturer, the manufacturer could also managing our inventory and reordering supplies to keep up with production.

-Then I wondered if we even need a TinyPilot office at all.
+Then, I began to ask myself whether we need a TinyPilot office at all.

 ## What happens in the TinyPilot office?

-I moved into the TinyPilot office in May 2021.
-Before that, my fiancé and I were running TinyPilot entirely out of our house.
-Moving to the office was a big step forward because it meant that we could

 Today, we use the TinyPilot office for six main functions:

 1. Storing inventory
 1. Assembling devices
 1. Flashing microSDs
-1. Testing assembled devices (QA)
+1. Testing assembled devices (quality assurance)
 1. Packing and shipping customer orders
 1. Processing returned orders